*Last updated December 9, 2019.

 In terms of repayment, Sallie Mae's Smart Option Student Loan has a rather unique offering that may appeal to students who are concerned with landing full-time employment right after finishing school.
 Students who maintain their Sallie Mae loans in good standing can request to make 12 monthly interest-only payments instead of full principal and interest payments after they finish school.5

 Qualifying Smart Option Student Loan customers may request the Graduated Repayment Period during the six billing periods before and the 12 billing periods immediately after the loan first enters principal and interest repayment5.
 However, it’s important to note that this option will not extend the loan term.
 That means later monthly payments will be higher, as the total loan cost will increase.

 Student borrowers may select from fixed or variable interest rates.

 Note: All rates as of November 25, 2019.

 The Smart Option Student Loan for undergraduate students has a 5-153 year repayment term.
 Student borrowers may select from interest-only or $25 fixed monthly payments3 while still in school, or they may defer payments until six months after graduation.1

-Qualifying Smart Option Student Loan customers can request to make interest-only payments for a period of 12 months after finishing school.6
+Qualifying Smart Option Student Loan customers can request to make interest-only payments for a period of 12 months after finishing school.5

 There is no penalty for early payment.7

-Yes, Borrowers who enroll in and make monthly payments by can receive a 0.25 percentage point interest rate reduction.1,2
+Yes, Borrowers who enroll in and make monthly payments by auto payment can receive a 0.25 percentage point interest rate reduction.1,2

 If you’re looking for a lender with a strong history in the student loan space, you can’t get much better than Sallie Mae.
 With competitive interest rates and multiple repayment options, student loans from Sallie Mae are definitely worth your consideration.